cruncha-cruncha/palindrome/README.md

 Message ids are positive integers starting at 1.
 They're guaranteed to be unique and are not re-used.
 Messages in the 'messages' payload response array field of a GET /messages request are sorted in ascending order by id.

-Note that is_palindrome is parsed into a golang struct field named isPalindrome, and vice-versa.
+Note that all is_palindrome fields are parsed into a Golang struct field named isPalindrome, and vice-versa (in this project, JSON uses snake_case while Golang uses camelCase).

 ## Setup